Michael Keaton

 ...I admit, I'm an actor who played Batman, and a film called 'Birdman' is also about an actor who played a superhero, and the bird in some ways resembles a bat.
 But I'm sure that if Alejandro has at least a drop of common sense, he thought about five or six other actors besides me who would fit this role.

-Talking about working on the role, Michael admitted that before filming, the director handed all the actors a photo of Philippe Petit, walking on a wire stretched between the Twin Towers:
+When discussing his preparation for the role, Michael revealed that before filming began, the director gave all the actors a photo of Philippe Petit walking on a wire stretched between the Twin Towers:

 ...he handed it over with the message: 'This is roughly what awaits us during the filming - constant high-altitude rope walking.
 If we fall, we die.'
 Inspiring, right?

-In 2016, Keaton appeared in the lead role in the biographical drama "The Founder", playing Ray Kroc, a salesperson who turned the McDonald brothers' small restaurant into a global franchise.
+In 2016, Keaton took the lead in the biographical drama "The Founder", playing Ray Kroc, the salesman who transformed the McDonald brothers' small restaurant into a global empire.
 Critics called the film "smart" and Keaton's performance "charming".

 Michael Keaton in 'The Founder'